jones58/personal-knowledge-wiki/src/content/docs/reference/Interviewing/Frontend Coding Interview.md

 title: Frontend Coding Interview
 ---

-You can find some sites that I use below:
+You can find some sites that I use to prepare for technical interviews below.

-[Testdome](https://www.testdome.com/library?page=1&skillArea=31) - Site used by hiring teams with plenty of practice questions.
+[Testdome](https://www.testdome.com/library?page=1&skillArea=31) - This site is used by hiring teams and has plenty of practice questions.
 Focussed on running tests and solving issues.
 This is a great place to start for all kinds of technical tests - whether frontend or backednd.

 Some Leetcode style sample tests for frontend (mostly React):